betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

 - If you're a climber, then you're likely familiar with the term "beta"

-> In climbing _beta_ is the information about the _movements_, _Phrases_, and _holds_ of a climb.
+> In climbing _beta_ is the information about the _movements_, _sequences_, and _holds_ of a climb.
 If someone asks you for a climb's beta, then they want to know how you climbed it.

 > Beta could be something as simple as the general type of _holds_, like “it’s all slopers” or just the type of rock and length.